 A jetset lifestyle doesn’t have to be all private planes and decadent digs.
 In Paste Travel’s Jet-Set Bohemian series, we blend the best of high and low for just the right balance … enticing everyone from backpackers to luxury boutique hotel lovers to come along for the ride.

-When it comes to the point in the evening when I’m ready for a nightcap (or two), I don’t even glance at the menu.
+comes to the point in the evening when I’m ready for a nightcap (or two), I don’t even glance at the menu.
 It typically comes down to two options: Bourbon or beer.
 Of course friends (or bartenders) can guide my choices in better directions, going for craft brews or cocktails, something much appreciated earlier on in the night but becomes less of a concern as dancing and more drinking ensue.

 On the walk home to a friend’s place in Bushwick, Brooklyn, the other evening, she pointed out the new neighborhood go-to spot: Father Knows Best with its movie theater-style street sign proclaiming “Productivity in the am, promiscuity in the pm.”
 The Wilson Ave. bar is everything Brooklynites in Bushwick have been hoping for: café by day, bar by night with yoga classes hosted on the patio and, of course, cold-pressed juices—a New York staple.